dynamsoft-docs/capture-vision-docs-mobile/programming/react-native/api-reference/barcode-reader.md

 ## updateRuntimeSettings

 Update the barcode decoding settings with a `DBRRuntimeSettings` struct or a template.
+To learn more about the currently available runtime settings, please visit [`DBRRuntimeSettings`](interface-dbr-runtime-settings.md) interface page.

 ```js
 updateRuntimeSettings(settings: DBRRuntimeSettings | EnumDBRPresetTemplate | String): Promise<boolean>